blueant-allan/docker-cakephp3_ubuntu18.04/README.md

-# Dockerfile development configuration for CakePHP version 3.x using Ubuntu 18.04 as base image
+# Dockerfile development configuration

+For CakePHP version 3.x using Ubuntu 18.04 as base image.

 Stack